marcusspitzmiller/QlikSenseTask/README.md

 Note: three different versions as the task statuses changed.

 Security
 The current version of QlikSenseTask.exe only supports NTLM authentication.
-In the content of QlikView Publisher, this means that the service running Publisher will be the account to authenticate to Qlik Sense.
+In the context of QlikView Publisher, this means that the service running Publisher will be the account to authenticate to Qlik Sense.
 (Note: It is possible but not yet implemented to use SSL certificates as an authentication mechanism.
 If there is a need, please let me know.)

 The user that calls Qlik Sense needs to have access to the task.
 The simplest way to achieve this is to make the user a ContentAdmin in the Qlik Sense QMC.